 These are bounds on a function’s growth rate; they’re orthogonal to best/worst/average case.
 You can give a Big-O bound on the worst-case running time (most common), or on the best-case, or on the average-case.
 The notations describe how a chosen function scales — not which input you picked to measure.

-In practice, “Big O” is used loosely to mean “tight bound” in everyday discussion — but the formal distinction matters for analysis.
+In everyday talk “Big O” gets used loosely to mean “tight bound,” but the formal distinction matters when you’re actually doing analysis.
 See Big Omega notation for lower-bound use (problem complexity arguments) and Big Theta notation for the precise tight-bound notation.

 Properties